dcoles/ivle/doc/man/scripts.rst

 :program:`ivle-remakeuser [OPTIONS] -a`

-Rebuilds the Jail of a user or all users in IVLE.
-This will not delete the data of the users being rebuilt.
+Rebuilds the jail of a single user or of all users in IVLE.
+This will retain all user data, but recreate the rest of the hierarchy and internal configuration files.

-Requires root to run.

 .. cmdoption:: <USER>

-    Login of the user whose Jail will be rebuilt.
+    Login of the user whose jail should be rebuilt

+.. cmdoption:: -a, --all

+    Rebuild the jail of every user

 .. cmdoption:: -v, --verbose

-    Prints the details of each user's jail being remade.
+    Print a message as each user's jail is remade

-.. cmdoption:: -a, --all

-    Rebuild all users Jails.

 ivle-showenrolment